We've all heard the clichés about focusing on the customer...

 When customer support teams and sales teams work together, the customer gets better service from both parties.

-70 percent of customers expect companies to collaborate on their behalf
+Collaboration is critical.
+70 percent of customers expect companies to collaborate on their behalf.

 To stay connected, sales and customer support should use a shared customer management platform.
 That way: